LGBTQ history in California: 1990s

 The 1990s and 2000s saw the incremental expansion of civil rights for LGBT individuals, but same-sex couples' rights became an increasingly controversial topic, with referendums and judicial cases on same-sex marriage jousting for constitutional finality.
 In 1990 the oldest national bisexuality organization in the United States, BiNet USA, was founded.
-It was originally called the North American Multicultural Bisexual Network (NAMBN), and had its first meeting at the first National Bisexual Conference in America, which was held in San Francisco, and sponsored by BiPOL.
+It was originally called the North American Multicultural Bisexual Network (NAMBN) and had its first meeting at the first National Bisexual Conference in America, which was held in San Francisco, and sponsored by BiPOL.
 Bisexual health was one of eight workshop tracks at the conference, and the "NAMES Project" quilt was displayed with bisexual quilt pieces.
 Over 450 people attended from 20 states and 5 countries, and the mayor of San Francisco sent a proclamation "commending the bisexual rights community for its leadership in the cause of social justice," and declaring June 23, 1990 Bisexual Pride Day.

 In 1994, Sheila Kuehl became the first openly LGBT member of the California State Legislature.
 In 1996 the San Francisco LGBT Community Center was incorporated, and it opened its solar-powered, 35,000-square-foot (3,300 m2) facility in 2002.
 Its mission is "to connect our diverse community to opportunities, resources and each other to achieve our vision of a stronger, healthier, and more equitable world for LGBT people and our allies."
 In 1999, California adopted a domestic partnership law.

-In 2000, the state passed Proposition 22, which restricted state recognition of marriage to opposite-sex couples.